JayeClissold/unep/readme.md

 # UNEP chat

 This project is a simplified AI chat system for UNEP that integrates a Flask backend using the OpenAI API with a modular React frontend.
-The system maintains chat history across page reloads, clears the input after each submission, and allows submissions via the enter key.
+The system maintains chat history across page reloads, and clears the input after each submission.
 The solution is containerised with Docker for easy development and testing.

 ## Setup & Installation